-This advice is echoed by our Student Support Advisors, who time and time again have coached students just like you, to focus on the task at hand and not let the fear of failure or the need for a particular grade overshadow what’s within your control in the here and now.
+This advice is echoed by our Student Support Advisors, who have coached other students just like you, to focus on the task at hand.
+They’ve helped students see past their fear of failure or need for a particular grade so that they’re able to refocus on what’s within their control in the here and now.

 Nothing replaces discipline and hard work

-Discipline and hard work will help you meet your deadline, so turn off your phone, limit your online presence and become something of a recluse, at least for a while.
+Discipline and hard work will help you meet your deadline, so turn off your phone, limit your online presence and focus exclusively on the task at hand, at least for a while.
 Here are other ways to approach your studies with discipline and boost productivity: